fix8mt/fiber/README.md

 }
 ```
 ### Printer
-You can print an `f8_fiber`.
-The printer will print the `f8_fiber_id`, the raw pointer to the resource object and a pointer to the typing object:
+You can print an `fiber`.
+The printer will print the `fiber_id`, the raw pointer to the resource object and a pointer to the typing object:
 ```c++
 .
 .